weaviate/weaviate-io/docs/weaviate/references/rest/classification.md

 # KNN classification

 With [*k*-nearest neighbor](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) classification, Weaviate finds similar objects and checks how they were labeled in the past.
 The more objects added and correctly labeled over time, the better a future classification becomes.
-Especially when there isn’t a logical semantic relationship in the objects that need to be classified, the kNN algorithm is helpful.
+Especially when there isn't a logical semantic relationship in the objects that need to be classified, the kNN algorithm is helpful.

 ### Example use cases